 Entrepreneurs are generally aware of the positive effect that social media can have on their business, but sometimes lack a clear strategy to guide their output.

-In this article, we’re going to look at social media strategies in a bit more detail, covering what one is, why you need one and how to react and adjust your strategy depending on changes in your business.
+In this article, we’re going to look at social media strategies in a bit more detail, covering what a social media strategy is, why you need one and how to react and adjust your strategy depending on changes in your business.

 Before we do so, and before you start creating your own social media plan, let’s establish how we – and your potential customers – use these platforms.